Frunez/CV/CV.md

 # CV
 ## Francesco Nunez Alessi
-Born in Rome and shipped to the UK and then back a bit to Belgium where I finished school.
-A clueless me decided to make a return back to the UK to study graphic design.
-Graduated, I started as a freelancer while trying to get a full-time job.
-In the meantime I worked in a factory, enjoyed that more than freelancing as a graphic designer and thought it was time to move on...
+Born in Rome, I grew up in the UK before heading to Belgium where I finished school.
+Unsure of what I wanted to do, I decided to return back to the UK to study Graphic Design.
+After graduating, I began my career as a freelancer whilst trying to get a full-time job.
+In the meantime I worked in a factory, where I found myself enjoying the work far more than freelancing as a graphic designer, and so I felt that it was time to move on...

-Saving money was worth it, did a full-time 3 month intensive web development course at Makers Academy and loved every minute of it.
+From this, I did a full-time 3 month intensive web development course at Makers Academy and loved every minute of it.
 At first I didn't know anything about coding except that it existed.
-The most I ever thought about it was pondering over whether or not we could actually be in the Matrix.
+The most I ever thought about it, was pondering over whether or not we could actually be in the Matrix.

 Now I've made about 5 different web applications including a comic-strip builder and a social hub for developers on GitHub.
-Just like Neo I felt that I had woken up saying "I know how to code".
+Just like Neo, I felt like I had woken up saying "I know how to code".

-With new found love for coding I am now looking for a job as a junior developer.
+With my new found love of coding, I am now looking for a job as a junior developer.

 ### Skills

 - Focused

-I had no experience on wood-work and building instruments.
-Took me three weeks to build an electric guitar body out of Ikea side-tables.
-Which I assembled into one of my most prized possessions.
+I had no experience with wood work and building instruments, however I was determined to create a masterpiece.
+In three weeks, I learnt to build an electric gutair body out of old Ikea side tables, and assemble them into one of my most prized possessions.
 I named it ["Trikea"](https://www.behance.net/gallery/31988285/Trikea-Old-IKEA-furniture-put-to-good-use).

 - Resourceful